Private Water Supplies (PWS)

 A private water supply is any water supply which is not a public water supply provided by a water company such as Southern Water.
 The source of the supply may be a well, borehole, spring, stream, river, lake or pond.
 The supply may serve more than one property.

-The Private Water Supply Regulations 2009 introduced new monitoring duties and require the local authority to carry out a risk assessment on specific areas of the supply.
+The Private Water Supply Regulations 2016 and the amended 2018 regulations introduced new monitoring duties and require the local authority to carry out a risk assessment on specific areas of the supply.

 The council has to monitor private water supplies.
 The Regulations set out monitoring requirements from which we develop our annual sampling programme: